thebetterjort/tylerharpool/_posts/learning-rust.md

 ## A Brief History

-I read through the Rust Lang book that is provided here.
-I also went to the Rust Youtube channel here and watched several people discuss the internals of async/wait in Rust.
-I wish I could say it wasn't over my head.
-I went back to the Rust website and found several options for learning more, so I started with the example section here.
+I read through the [Rust Lang book](https://doc.rust-lang.org/book/).
+I finished the project and enjoyed the process enough to want me to learn more.
+Later, I found a [Rust Youtube channel](https://www.youtube.com/channel/UCaYhcUwRBNscFNUKTjgPFiA) and one video where several people were discussing the internals of async/wait in Rust.
+Unless you are on the internal developer team you aren't going to find much value here.
+Going back to the [Rust website](https://rust-lang.org) you will find several different options for learning.

 ## Why Rust?

-Now that I'm thinking about it I don't remember exactly how I discovered Rust, but I remember stumbling upon (oh, how I miss this site) [Writing an OS in Rust](https://os.phil-opp.com/) by Philipp Oppermann.
-I like the challenge of learning new things, so creating my own operating system while learning this new language seemed like a good fit for me personally.
-The problem though, I'm not ready to deep diving into Phillipp's blog as I'm grossly inadquate in understanding system level languages like Rust.
-It will still be a while before I think I can full unleash Rust.
+ I don't remember how I discovered Rust, but I do remember stumbling upon [Writing an OS in Rust](https://os.phil-opp.com/) by Philipp Oppermann.
+I think it was this time that I decided that I need to take a look at rust.
+Besides, I like the challenge of learning new things, so creating my own operating system and learning a new language seemed like a good fit.

 ## First App
 The first post has to be something greater than a "hello world" right?
 [Wrong, we must learn about the macros](hello-world)